Rwanda women's national football team

 The Rwanda women's national football team represents Rwanda in women's association football and is controlled by the Rwandese Association Football Federation.
 It had to date been scheduled to compete in one major tournament, the inaugural Women's Challenge Cup held in Zanzibar in October 2007, but the event was ultimately canceled.
 It has finally debuted in February 2014 against Kenya.
 The team is nicknamed The She-Amavubi (Kinyarwanda for The She-Wasps).

+As of the latest update on August 16, 2024, the Rwanda National Women's Team is ranked 167th in the world with a total of 874.81 points.

 History

 Background

 The development of women's football in Africa faces several challenges, including limited access to education, poverty amongst women in the wider society, and fundamental inequality present in that society that occasionally allows for female-specific human rights abuses.
 At the same time, if talented women footballers do emerge, many choose to go abroad to maximize playing opportunities.
 A lack of funding impedes regional development of women's football as most of the funding for the women's national team comes from FIFA, not the national football association.

 Inside Rwanda, the first women's football programme was developed in 2000.
 "Kicking for Reconciliation" was created during the late 2000s, and involved over 100 young players in an attempt at "bringing healing to a nation that saw the worst genocide since World War II" through sport.
 The programme was open to both Tutsis and Hutus.
 By 2008, this included a schools and university competition.
 Women's football was supported by a single dedicated national federation staffer by 2006.
 Women's sport, including football, received little press coverage in the Rwandan media.
 A women's football league was founded in 2008, and the country is the only one in the region with a viable league, but it still faces challenges related to funding for teams, with most of its funding coming from FIFA.
 Grace Nyinawumuntu became the first female referee at the senior level in Rwanda in 2004, and went on to become the first woman to coach a professional team in the country in 2009.
 Her professional women's side went on to win the league championship under her leadership.
 The lack of high-level football opportunities in Uganda led to some players going from there to Rwanda for opportunities to play in the country's professional league.

 International training related to women is limited in Rwanda.
 Between 1991 and 2010, there was no FIFA FUTURO III regional course for women's coaching, no women's football seminar held in the country, and no FIFA MA course held for women and youth football.
 Internationally, in 2007, a representative from the country attended a FIFA sponsored women's football symposium in China.
 Felicite Rwemarika is the head of women's football in the country.
 She is credited with developing the sport in the country by founding the Association of Kigali Women in Football amongst other things.